Check your stories TM

 And it is our stories that create our feelings, and our feelings that create our responses to the situations we face.

-By controlling your stories, you are more likely to be able to have more control over your feelings, and therefore more control over how you respond.
+By understanding and managing your stories, you are more likely to be able to have more control over your feelings, and therefore more control over how you respond.

-And while this is a very simple idea, again backed by decades of research, it takes consistent, and deliberate practice, and a commitment to being the best version of ourselves.
+And while this is a very simple idea, again backed by decades of research in cognitive behaviour therapy (CBT), it takes consistent, and deliberate practice, and a commitment to being the best version of ourselves.

-If you would like to know more about how stories might be holding you and others back from being the best version of yourselves, get in touch.
+If you would like to know more about how stories might be holding you and others back from being the best version of yourselves, I would love to hear from you.